openstack/kolla-ansible/doc/source/user/quickstart.rst

 After configuration is set, we can proceed to the deployment phase.
 First we need to setup basic host-level dependencies, like docker.

-Kolla-Ansible provides a playbook that will install all required services in the correct versions.
+Kolla Ansible provides a playbook that will install all required services in the correct versions.

 The following assumes the use of the ``multinode`` inventory.
 If using a